IDEOorg/text-a-coach-api/README.md

 ## How Messages Flow Through the Involved Services

 In order to receive and respond to messages a few services are involved.
+Setting up these services doesn't actually involve any code.

 Here are how real time SMS conversations flow:
 User's phone <-----> Twilio <----> Smooch.io <-----> This backend, Zendesk and Slack